yigit/android-priority-jobqueue/README.md

     @Override
     public void onAdded() {
         // Job has been saved to disk.
-        // This is a good place to dispatch a UI event to indicate the job is about to run.
+        // This is a good place to dispatch a UI event to indicate the job will eventually run.
         // In this example, it would be good to update the UI with the newly posted tweet.
     }
     @Override